pingcap/docs-cn/system-variables.md

 - Default value: `ON`
 - This variable is used to control whether the optimizer estimates the number of rows based on column order correlation

+### tidb_opt_enable_late_materialization <span class="version-mark">New in v7.0.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- This variable is used to control whether to enable the [TiFlash late materialization](/tiflash/tiflash-late-materialization.md) feature.
+- By default, when processing a `SELECT` statement with filter conditions (`WHERE` clause), TiFlash scans all the data of the required columns before filtering.
+When this variable is set to `ON` to enable the TiFlash late materialization feature, TiFlash can first scan the column data related to the filter conditions, filter the rows that meet the conditions, and then scan the data of other columns of these rows for further calculations, thereby reducing IO scans and computations of data processing.

 ### tidb_opt_force_inline_cte <span class="version-mark">New in v6.3.0</span>

 - Scope: SESSION | GLOBAL